clear-code/window-size-fixer/README.md

 window-size-fixer
 =================

-Fixes the size of the main window.
+Fixes the initial size of the main window.